| Introduction | Reconstruction | Analysis | Microcosm | Origin | Analogues | News |

 Fig. 19.a.
 The Yi-globe, with the paths of changes over the surface

 It can be easily recognized that a closed net-like structure of spherical form has been developed with a vertical rotation axis represented by the Creative–Receptive line.
 This sphere includes all the 64 hexagrams (represented by small circlets) and the paths of change between them.
 The overlapping hexagrams are separated from each other.
-Here the lines between the surface and the axis are omitted – to avoid overcrowding; those parts of the globe are shown separately, on figure 19.b.
+Here the lines between the surface and the axis are omitted – to avoid overcrowding.

 A more clear view of the Yi-globe can be given without the paths of changes (figure 20).
 The connecting lines are easily traceable on other diagrams, e. g. on figures 13 and 14.
 Also, the overlapping hexagrams are more or less separated here from each other.